-Students who stay after school for tutoring will be given the opportunity to eat a snack inside the classroom.
-However, if you find your child eating in the dismissal line, you will know that they are not following school rules.
+Students who stay for after school classes will be given a snack at 3:45.
+Students are not to be eating in the dismissal line at any of the dismissal times.

 If after reading these guidelines you feel that a special exception needs to be made for your child, please send a note to the office.
 We understand that some students have medical conditions where they need to eat more often or have specific dietary requirements.
 We will do our best to accommodate each child's needs.